 - Helping those who suffer from tics or stutter

 - Treating dizziness and motion sickness

 - Calming patients prior to surgery or painful procedures

-In addition to the above, there are other user-reported “benefits” that have not been adequately researched or proven.
+In addition to the above, other user-reported “benefits” have not been adequately researched or proven.
 These are typically not based on data from medical use but on feedback from casual users who buy the compound online.
 Some common ones include: